 It is difficult to know how much a service will cost because every family situation is different.
 Our fees are $225 per hour and the costs are often shared between the parents.
 For parenting coordination, a non-refundable administration fee of $200 is required to begin coordinating the services for your family.
 We require a retainer of about $5000 for Parenting Coordination and this will usually allow for about 3-6 months of service.

-NavOn accepts payment by e-transfer, credit card (5% surcharge applies for values over $1500.00 per case), or cheque.
+NavOn accepts payment by e-transfer, cheque, or credit card (5% surcharge applies for credit card payments).
 A monthly accounting of the status of the retainer will be provided.

 Mental health providers are not paid by the Ontario Health Insurance Program (OHIP).
 However, because we are psychologists, psychotherapists, and social workers, the costs for these services can sometimes be offset.